 - Heat up a deep fryer (or a big stockpot with a couple inches of oil) to 375 degrees F.

 - Fry the croquettes for 3 minutes, until golden and crispy, then let them drain on a paper towel.
 Enjoy!

 I'd love to know how it went!

-[Recipe updated from the archives with new photos, writing, and a video.
+[Recipe updated from the archives with new photos, writing, and a video in August 2018.
 Originally published August 2011]